StephanMusgrave/CV/README.md

 - DataMapper and ActiveRecord
 - WebSockets
 - Integration of APIs including Twilio, Stripe, Paperclip and Google Maps
-- Version control with Git and GitHub
+- Version control and collaborative working: Git, GitHub, Bitbucket, Pivotal Tracker and Pair Programming
 - Deployment on Heroku and image hosting on AWS
-- Precompiled languages such as CoffeeScript, HAML and SASS
+- Analytical tools: Mixpanel and Google Analytics

 ### Software development experience
+- Examples of my code can be found at: [StephanMusgrave]
-- I have designed and implemented a number of Unix based computer data acquisition and control systems for bioreactor production systems and associated instrumentation
+- I have also designed and implemented a number of Unix based computer data acquisition and control systems for bioreactor production systems and associated instrumentation
 - I have commissioned new company and business unit websites for Unicorn Biologics and GlaxoSmithKline

 ### Business skills